SumiSastri/dev-blogs/docs/computer-code/part4-object-oriented-programming.md

 While the code above is in JavaScript, a completely different language Java has a the same concept of an object written in different syntax.
 Java is strongly typed, meaning every variable has a data type and can not be executed unless there is a type associated with an object.

 To create an object in Java, a class is required.
+In JavaScript, objects are created by following the inherited prototypes of other objects.
+As such, JavaScript therefore mimics object oriented programming by creating classes from factory functions but the underlying language does not inheritly support the creation of classes out of the box.

+Let's look at a Java class to see how a class has attributes and methods in the example below.

 ```Java
 class Person {